What is Bitcoin Blockchain?

 Does Blockchain Technology Only Work with Bitcoin?

 The blockchain that supports Bitcoin was developed specifically for cryptocurrency.
-That is the main reason for which it took a while for people to realize that blockchain technology could also be adapted for use in other areas.
+That is the main reason for why it took a while for people to realize that blockchain technology could also be adapted for use in other areas.
 The technology also had to be modified substantially to meet the rigorous standards that today’s businesses demand.

 - Assets over cryptocurrency: Blockchains can be used for a much broader range of assets in disparate verticals rather than just cryptocurrency.